jburgy/jburgy.github.io/docs/_posts/2022-03-12-what-python-slow.md

 ## Or Programming High and Low

 Python is famously dynamic and flexible.
 This flexibility comes at a cost, often on runtime performance.
 That cost is often more than offset by the boost in developer productivity.
-But what if python developers can have their cake and eat it too?
+But what if Python developers can have their cake and eat it too?
 Flexibility is not mandatory.
 You can _opt out_ of those features that have a large performance impact if your problem warrants it.